refaktor/rye/docs/TOUR_2.md

 ## If, either

 If is a function with two arguments.
-A conditinal and a block of code.
+A conditional and a block of code.

 ```rye
 if 10 < 20 { print "hello" }
 // prints: hello
 ```
-To achieve id-else behaviour we have function either, that accepts two blocks.
+To achieve if-else behaviour we have function either, that accepts two blocks.

 ```rye
 either 10 > 20 { print "hello" } { print "yello" }